suzuna08/Map-app/IMPLEMENTATION.md

 3. The element translates horizontally, clamped to `[-72px, 0]`
 4. `touchend` snaps: if swiped past 36px threshold, it locks open revealing the delete button; otherwise snaps back to 0

-All swipeable components (PlaceCard, PlaceListItem, Collections index) share the same 3-layer DOM pattern: an outer `overflow: hidden` container owns the border radius and clips all children; a `z-0` absolute-positioned delete layer holds the delete button; a `z-10` relative-positioned foreground layer receives the swipe translateX and contains all content/flip transforms.
-This ensures the delete action is never visible during fast scrolling, flip animations, or expand/collapse transitions.
+All swipeable components (PlaceCard, PlaceListItem, Collections index) share the same layered DOM pattern: an outer `overflow: hidden` row-root owns the border radius and clips all children; a `z-0` absolute-positioned delete-background layer holds the delete button pinned right; a `z-[1]` relative-positioned swipe-foreground layer receives the swipe `translateX` and contains all content.
+The delete-background layer is **conditionally rendered** -- it only enters the DOM when `swipeX < 0 || swiping`, so it cannot flash through during fast scrolling, flip animations, or state changes.
+PlaceCard uses the full 3D `rotateY` flip on both mobile and desktop, with the delete layer's conditional rendering preventing any compositing artifacts.

 ### TagInput -- Portal Dropdown